-It is time for Article 27 of the Constitution to be expressed in welfare, in justice, in freedom for rural men.
-And it is time to end forever with every vestige of latifundio; It is time to give certainty to the ejido, to the communal lands and to the small property.
+It is time for Article 27 of the Constitution to be expressed in welfare, justice, in freedom for rural men.
+And it is time to end forever with every vestige of latifundio; It is time to give certainty to the ejido, to the communal lands, and the small property.

 It is time to push for land reform for our time.
 It is time to promote more and better investment in the field; to encourage the participation of peasants better and more effectively, with freedom.